itiligent/Guacamole-Installer/README.md

 - `add-fail2ban.sh`: A hardening script to add a fail2ban policy (with local subnet override) to secure Guacamole against external brute force attacks
 - `backup-guacamole.sh`: A simple MySQL Guacamole backup script
 - `upgrade-guac.sh` Upgrades the currently installed versions of Guacamole and MySQL connector.
+- `refresh-tls-self-signed` Creates and installs updated TLS certificates into Nginx.
+(Can be configured to generate certs for any other application).
 - `branding.jar`: An example template for a custom (dark mode) Guacamole theme.
 Delete this file to keep the default Guacamole UI.
 This extension's source is also included for easier study and customisation.